ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - **Text as Features**: New integration with Open AI Whisper allows text to be used as a feature source, with a fully modular trigger system
 - **Enhanced External Integration**: Deeper compatibility with external node packs
 - **More Intuitive**: Redesigned with user experience in mind
+- **Image Improvements**: Major improvements to FlexImage nodes.
+One might say they are more than useful now.
 - **And much more!**

 ### ⚠️ Breaking Changes Notice